wu-sheng/me/README.md

 ### Open Source Experience

 - 2017
-  - SkyWalking accepted by Apache.
+  - SkyWalking accepted by Apache as an Incubator project.
   - Contributed `wu-sheng/sky-walking` to [OpenSkywalking](https://github.com/OpenSkywalking), and make it more open to the community.
   - Joined [TraceContext](https://github.com/TraceContext) organization.
   - Spoken at CNUTCon Shanghai 2017 about "Build the APM for mircoservice architecture system".